prg007/csci-389_hw1/README.md

 ### Homework files for CSCI 389 HW1

 There are 4 files in total.
 The main program is in the **benchmark.cpp** file.
 My main strategy for beating the prefetcher was to use a hash function.
 The hash function works in a manner that prevents the compiler from prefetching any values.
 It does so by accessing a random part of the buffer and incrementing its value by 1.
 The hash function only hashes values upto a certain size depending on the byte length.
 For each byte length in powers of 2, we perform 20000 iterations and then take the mean across all those iterations.
 A shell file called **benchmark.sh** has been added.
 More instructions on how to run the shell function has been provided below.
 I ran the shell function for 16 trials and then took the minimum value across all those trials for each Buffer size.
+The code in benchmark.cpp isn't that complicated and you should be able to follow along with the help of comments I have added.
 The minimum value tabulated across all those trials have been put in the **bnchmark_minimum.csv** file.
 Here's the tabulated data below:

 Buffer Size | NanoSecons (Minimum Mean Time Across 16 runs of benchmark.sh)
 ------------|-------------------------------------------------------------